How to Find Rare Red Sand “Kaihalulu Beach”

 Getting to Kaihalulu is an adventure in and of itself.
 It is extremely isolated and requires a fairly short, yet dangerous walk to reach (see directions below).
 The steep and narrow path is very slippery due to the loose and crumbling cinder, so please use caution.
 The trail to this beach crosses over private property and may require a detour down to a beach and then continuing back up onto the trail.
 On the trail, keep an eye out for the ancient Japanese cemetery, and the head stones on the beach below, caused by the erosion.

 How To Find Red Sand Beach:

-To get to this beach can be a bit of a challenge and these are the instructions from Google Map notes:
+To get to this beach can be a bit of a challenge.
+These instructions are from Google Map notes:

 Off the Hana Highway turn towards the ocean on Hauoli St which is located between the Travaasa Hotel and the Congregational church.
 This road will dead in and you will make a right to park.

 - Park on the side of the road just outside of the Travaasa Hotel parking lot.
 You will walk across the Hana Community Center field looking for a trail on your right hand side.
 Recently the trail has been well-cleared (by far the most I’ve seen in well over a decade) and is now very easy to find.
 (The jungle grows quickly, so this could change!)